• Skip to primary navigation

 East-West Center Housing

 Yes!
-AJD graduates receive the same degree as other JD students and are eligible to take the bar examination in all U.S. jurisdictions, if all other requirements for admission are also met.
+AJD graduates receive the same degree as other JD students and are eligible to take the bar examination in all U.S. jurisdictions when all other requirements for admission are also met.
+Special note for online programs: based on current guidelines, graduates will qualify for the Bar exam in every state other than New York.
+We recommend all students check with their respective state’s bar to confirm the requirements.

-You can reach out to our AJD Program directly.
+You can reach out to our Graduate & International Programs directly: intlaw@hawaii.edu.

 Footer